open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

    * A member selector that isolates the OpenCV.Net.Mat output

-   * The CreateTcpServer and SendTcpData nodes from OpenEphys.Sockets.Bonsai.
+   * The TcpServer and SendMatOverSocket nodes from OpenEphys.Sockets.Bonsai.

 #.
-Click on the CreateTcpServer, and edit the fields there:
+Click on the TcpServer, and edit the fields there:

    * Set the address (for communication within the same computer, put "localhost" without quotes)

    * Add a name to use for the connection channel.
-This can be an arbitrary name, but must match the same name used in the SendTcpData node
+This can be an arbitrary name, but must match the same name used in the SendMatOverSocket node

    * Change the port number to :code:`9001`

 #.
-(Optional) Add a "Select Channels" operator before SendTcpData, to select a subset of channels for streaming.
+(Optional) Add a "Select Channels" operator before SendMatOverSocket, to select a subset of channels for streaming.

 #.
-Click on the SendTcpData node, and add the name of the connection initially set in the CreateTcpServer node.
-Note that the name displayed in Bonsai for the CreateTcpServer node will have changed to the name of the communication channel.
+Click on the SendMatOverSocket node, and choose the connection created previously from the drop-down menu

 #.
 Start the workflow to initiate the data stream.